stephen-torosh/fireTR/README.md

 # fireTR terminal

-This application created with Python 3.10
+This application activated with Python 3.10

 ## List of available commands: